60,000 Q&A topics -- Education, Aloha, & Fun

 August 6, 2009

-I have facing of the problem that customer asking for the shelf life for tin dipped and plated terminal.
+Q. I am facing of the problem that customer asking for the shelf life for tin dipped and plated terminal.
 Customer kept the transformer over a year and found poor solder during the wave solder assembly process.

 1. Can help to provide what is the actual shelf life for tin dipping terminal and plated terminal warranty period (shelf life).